TZstatsADS/Spring2019-Proj4-grp8/doc/a_note_on_contributions.md

 Contribution Statement

-Hu Xinyi:
++ Hu, Xinyi: Extracted unique words in the ground truth text files and created the ground truth words dictionary.
+Coded the digrams for ground truth words dictionary.
+Designed the OCR post-processing text detection with Yiyao Hu.
+Coded the OCR post-processing detection.

-Hu Yiyao:
++ Hu, Yiyao: Worked with Xinyi Hu to finish the clean data part and build a ground truth words dictionary.
+Realized the detection process and designed the OCR post-processing text detection.
+Worked with Shuang Lu on performance measure part.
+Designed and realized a new evaluation measurement to measure accuracy from the character-pairs view.

-Lu Shuang: Implemented word-level and character-level performance measure.
++ Lu, Shuang: Implemented word-level and character-level performance measure.
 Worked on error detection part.
 Helped with integrating the final main.rmd file.

-Tay Hui Chiang: Did part of error correction, helped with compiling main file, did presentation
++ Tay, Hui Chiang: Did part of error correction, helped to compile main.rmd file, did presentation

-Wang Tianchen: Improved and finished error correction part, helped with integrating the final main.rmd file.
++ Wang, Tianchen: Improved and finished error correction part, helped with integrating the final main.rmd file.

 All members contributed during group discussion